abresler/fundManageR/readme.md

   - `calculate_` – this function family performs common industry
     specific and generalized calculations.
-  - `get_data_` – this function family retrieves data either from a specified silo or based upon user inputs.
+  - \`\` – this function family retrieves data either from a specified silo or based upon user inputs.
   - `visualize_` – this function family performs pre-packaged
     visualizations geared towards the data this package brings in or helps the user to create.